Maquert/DeepLinkHandler/README.md

 ### About preprocessing URLs

-Preprocessing a URL involves transforming a specific shape into one that aligns with your app’s structure.
+**Preprocessing a URL involves transforming a specific shape into one that aligns with your** **app’s structure**.
 The complexity of this transformation increases with the complexity of the external URL.

 #### Example